VenaStrom/TE4-Pizzeria/README.md

     ```

 ## Create tables in schema
 To get an overview of the structure of the database, see this image: [Database Structure](https://github.com/user-attachments/assets/caaa49e9-4b96-4cda-853a-207e645035f4).
+We have three schemas: Dev, Production and Testing.
+Each schema shares the same structure but contains different data.

 To create all the tables with the correct structures in Supabase, copy and paste the SQL code below into an empty schema in the SQL editor.
 Remember to replace `[schema_name]` with the actual name of your schema.
 Note that the tables will be created empty.
 ```sql